waggle-sensor/sage-vectordb-example/HybridSearch_example/Readme.md

 ## Workflow Overview

-1. **Caption Generation with Florence 2**:
+1. **Caption Generation with gemma-3-4b-it**:
-   - The **Florence 2** model generates captions for images, allowing for both semantic and keyword-based search.
+   - The **gemma-3-4b-it** model generates captions for images, allowing for both semantic and keyword-based search.

 2. **Vector Search**:
    - The embeddings of the images and their captions are stored in **Weaviate**.
 When a query is made, the relevant vectors are retrieved using similarity search (e.g., cosine similarity).